 or argument.
 However, if looked at rationally, such arguments even if true never provide a valid

 reason to disregard someone’s criticism.

-1 How can you argue your case for vegetarianism when you are opposed to Obama Care?
+1 How can you argue your case for vegetarianism when you are opposed to the Affordable Healthcare Act?

 This shows how a person is attacked instead of being addressed for or against his argument.

 cheat and a liar